ourtigarage/hacktoberfest-leaderboard/README.md

 Configuration is exclusively done by setting environment variables:
 * `PORT` : The port to bind HTTP to.
 Default to `80`
 * `RACK_ENV` : Should be set to `production`.
 Automatically set when deploying to Heroku.
 * `GH_TOKEN` : The token to authenticated to github.
-By default, no token is used, so API alls are not authenticated.
+By default, no token is used, so API calls are not authenticated.
 * `EVENT_DATE` : The date to restrict contribution search to.
 It must follows the github search date format (more details [here](https://help.github.com/articles/understanding-the-search-syntax/#query-for-dates)).
 Default value is `>=2005` which basically fetch everything without any restriction
 * `PARTICIPANTS_FILE` : The URI or file path to the file containing the participants' github usernames.
 See [this file](https://raw.githubusercontent.com/ourtigarage/hacktoberfest-leaderboard/master/tests/resources/participants.md) for an example of how to format that file